Serj-Sxhx/Vaults/06 Notes/Belonging.md

 : Being supported, encouraged, feeling at home, in my learning community; the opposite is being 'out of place'.

+Beliefs
+- I don't respect what the community thinks is important -  I am selfish, irresponsible, careless, etc. (LOST, ALONE)

-## What are the key dimensions of X?
+## What are the key dimensions of Belonging?

-## What are observable behaviours that might indicate if someone is X?
+## What are observable behaviours that might indicate if someone is Belonging?

-## What values guide attention when someone is X?
+## What values guide attention when someone is Belonging?

 ## What are the hard steps of Belonging

 MAYBE: matchmaking (Surfacing + Signaling / Markings) + connection

 sharing food is a great way to connect